 Those lodged in the veins and tendons – including nerves, should be pulled out after loosening them with the help of Salaka – rod like instruments.

 If foreign body is in the chest (Hrudaya), patient should be sprinkled with ice water (himambu).
 26-27

 Foreign body, arrow head, lodged in the bones should be removed by holding the patient tight by the legs of the physician, if not possible by this method, it should be pulled out by attendants who are strong.
 28

 If not possible even by that method, the tail end (feather tied end of the arrow) should be bent and fastened tight to the string of a bent bow, and the bow tied to the bridle bit of a horse, which should then be whipped so that it raises its head suddenly and with force by this method the arrow is removed.
 29-30

 Likewise, the branches of trees may be made use of; in case of arrows with thin or fragile tail ends, thin bamboo poles can be made use.
 31

-If the tail end of the arrow is surrounded by a elevation, it should be pulled out after cutting off the elevated part suitably; if the arrowhead has caused a bulging on the body, it should be removed with the help of a Nadiyantra (tubular instrument) after shaking / hitting the bulging with a hammer.32
+If the tail end of the arrow is surrounded by an elevation, it should be pulled out after cutting off the elevated part suitably; if the arrowhead has caused a bulging on the body, it should be removed with the help of a Nadiyantra (tubular instrument) after shaking / hitting the bulge with a hammer.32

 By the hammer, the arrow which has no clear passage of exit, should be brought into a passage, suitable for pulling out;